doorfortyfour/TileWorldCreator/docs/faq.md

 + URP
   `Edit / Render Pipeline / Universal Render Pipeline / Upgrade Project Materials to UniversalRP Materials`
 + HDRP
   `Edit / Render Pipeline / HD Render Pipeline / Upgrade Project Materials to HDRP Materials`

-## Can I use tileworld reactor for my 2d game?
+## Can I use TileWorldCreator for my 2d game?
 TileWorldCreator does currently not support the official Unity 2D workflow (2D sprites & Tilemaps).
 But you can still use it for your 2D game, by using quad meshes with a textures on it as your 2D tiles.
 TileWorldCreator also supports XZ and XY map orientation.